veselovvv/AndroidChatClient/README.md

 # AndroidChatClient
-Chat client for Android using Kotlin, Coroutines, Retrofit, Gson, Glide, Material Design Components and Circle Image View with this backend - https://github.com/ViacheslavVeselov/Chat.
+Chat client for Android using Kotlin, MVVM, ViewModel, LiveData, Coroutines, Retrofit, Gson, Glide, Material Design Components and Circle Image View with this backend - https://github.com/ViacheslavVeselov/Chat.

 This app allows to send and receive text messages, photos or photos with text.
 The app has authorization and registration.
 There are app screens: login, registration, chat list, chat with messages, settings, creating a chat, ban user (only for admin).
 Chat list screen is shown after logging in.
 The list is sorted by last message and can be updated by making a swipe.
 There is also a search of chats.
 In addition, the chat with messages screen has a menu with options such as: disable/enable notifications, delete/leave chat, add member.